MicrosoftDocs/fabric-docs/docs/data-factory/pricing-pipelines.md

 When you run a Data Pipeline with Data Factory in Microsoft Fabric, Fabric Capacity Units are consumed for the following services:

 - Pipeline services for orchestration of _activity runs_: Your charge is based on the number of activity runs that are orchestrated.
-- Azure Data Movement Services (ADMS) for Copy activity runs require _Throughput Optimization Units (TOU)_ hours.
-For copy activities, your charge is based on the number of TOU used and the execution duration.
+- Data Movement service for Copy activity runs.
+You are charge based on the Capacity Units consumed during the Copy activity execution duration.

 > [!NOTE]
 > Data Integration Units was recently renamed to Throughput Optimization Units.
 The data pipelines user experience might still display the legacy name in some activity output.